glfw/gleq/README.md

 people requesting that GLFW provide an event queue API, to show how easy it is to implement on top of GLFW callbacks.

-GLEQ is written in C89 and depends only on GLFW 3.1 or later.
+GLEQ is written in C89 and depends only on GLFW 3.1 or later, as no new window events were added in GLFW 3.2.

 GLEQ is a work in progress.
-It is undocumented and may change name, but it works as intended and covers all window related events up to and including GLFW 3.1.
+It is undocumented and may change name, but it works as intended and covers all window related events up to and including GLFW 3.2.
 Just drop it into your project and include it.

 ## Using GLEQ